 At IDEO, they structure a How Might We question (HMW) to guide the brainstorming session.
 HMWs are formatted in a way that it addresses the user group, problem to be solved, and the context.
 At the end of the session, our team decided to answer:

 "How Might We help K-5 teachers identify and educate their student on current social/D&I issues that exist in their classroom while also educating them about the topics?"

 After we decided on the HMW that we will focus on, we each took 10 minutes to brainstorm ideas on how to address the problem at hand.
-We came together as a group to present each of our ideas, discuss the feasibility and application of AI to the solution, and group similar ideas together.
+Each member presented their ideas, discussed the feasibility and application of AI to the solution, and grouped similar ideas together.